Flintshire: Politics and government

 Flintshire is represented by six members of the Senedd (Welsh Parliament).
 Hannah Blythyn of Welsh Labour has served as the member for the Delyn constituency since the 2016 election, and Jack Sargeant, also of Welsh Labour has served as the member for the Alyn and Deeside constituency since the 2018 by-election.

 Both constituencies have continuously elected Welsh Labour MSs at every election since 1999.

 A further four members representing the wider region are elected to the Welsh Parliament by proportional representation via a Closed list system, 2 from the Welsh Conservatives, 1 from Plaid Cymru, and 1 from Welsh Labour.

 The two UK Parliament constituencies covering Flintshire (in pink) from 2024.
 1 = Clwyd East and 2 = Alyn and Deeside.

 Flintshire has been traditionally a Labour Party stronghold, but in the 2019 general election, the Welsh Conservatives won the Delyn constituency.

 The Alyn and Deeside constituency is a historically and still is a Welsh Labour Party constituency, which is represented by Mark Tami.

-From 2024, Flintshire is covered by two UK parliament constituencies, Alyn and Deeside and Clwyd East, with Delyn being abolished.
+Since 2024, Flintshire is covered by two UK parliament constituencies, Alyn and Deeside and Clwyd East, with Delyn abolished.
 Both parliamentary seats are held by the Labour Party.

-The Senedd uses the old set of Alyn and Deeside, and Delyn.
+The Senedd, since 2026, uses the two Senedd constituencies of Clwyd and Fflint Wrecsam to cover the county.